 Maintenance programs, good or bad, have a ripple effect on all other parts of an organization.
 But nowhere are those effects so clear in their impact on people as in hospital asset management and operations.
 In a regimented healthcare environment such as a hospital or a clinic, the maintenance of the care environment has a direct impact on the well-being of patients and their health outcomes.

 Facilities managers for hospitals or clinics face several concerns on the way to their goal of providing a clean, safe environment for healthcare professionals and their patients.
 Often, they are responsible for maintaining expensive medical devices, maintaining inventory for various departments and handling the day-to-day operations of the facility itself.
-Without a robust asset management software for tracking the data related to these critical interests, managers will find it hard to make evidence-based decisions that lead to better outcomes for all of the hospital’s interests.
+Without a robust enterprise asset management (eam) software for tracking the data related to these critical interests, managers will find it hard to make evidence-based decisions that lead to better outcomes for all of the hospital’s interests.

 Hospital Asset Management